lithictech/fake-oauth2-server/README.md

 ## Building & running

  - clone this repo
- - run `npm install`
+ - run `yarn install`
- - start the server using `node server.js`
+ - start the server using `yarn start`
- - you can run the unittests using `npm test`
+ - you can run the unittests using `yarn test`

 ## Configuration

-The application can be configured using *environment variables* before executing `node server.js` .
+The application can be configured using *environment variables* before executing `yarn start`.
 The default configuration matches the relative URIs of the google OAuth2 implementation.

 List of environment variables: